hy1984427/blog/source/_posts/Quick_Start_For_Mocha_Chai_SuperTest_In_API_Testing_With_Tips_And_Mock_Server_Moco.md

   9) Run the test using `mocha users_test.js`, it will show the same result as above.

+### Tips:

+1. If you want to test against OAuth protocol, you need to change SuperTest to unirest.
+Thanks to [QiLei](https://qaseven.github.io/).

 ### Later on:

 Since you already can run your test scripts smoothly through command line, you can simply add them to CI tools, such as Jenkins and such.